top of page

 Are dental X-Rays safe and needed?

-Dental x-rays are very safe and are essential to proper oral health and maintenance.
+• Dental x-rays are very safe and are essential to proper oral health and maintenance.
 The radiation risk from a dental X-Ray is quite small.
-The amount of radiation you get from a full set of dental x-rays is comparable to the amount of radiation you absorb from TVs, computers, radiation from the sun, stars, and Earth.
+The amount of radiation you get from a full set of dental x-rays is comparable to the amount of radiation you absorb from TVs, computers and sitting out in the sun.

 4

-The American Academy of Pediatrics, the American Dental Association (ADA), and the CDC all agree that kids should use fluoride toothpaste for brushing, making sure not to swollen it.
+• The American Academy of Pediatrics, the American Dental Association (ADA), and the CDC all agree that kids should use fluoride toothpaste for brushing twice a day

-Adults benefit from using fluoride to protect their teeth as well.
+• Adults benefit from using fluoride to protect their teeth as well at it can help remineralize decalcified teeth

 5